Araffe/vdc-networking-lab/readme.md

 **6)** Remove the VDC-Test virtual network from the resource group.

-**7)** Unassign and remove the naming convention policy using the following Powershell code:
+**7)** Unassign and remove the naming convention policy using the following commands:

 <pre lang="...">
-Remove-AzureRmPolicyAssignment -Name EnforceNaming -scope $rg.ResourceId Remove-AzureRmPolicyDefinition -Name EnforceNamingConvention
+az policy assignment delete -g VDC-Hub --name EnforceNaming az policy definition delete --name EnforceNaming
 </pre>

 # Lab 4: Monitor the VDC Environment <a name="monitor"></a>